TwilioDevEd/account-security-quickstart-php/README.md

 ### To try Verify Phone Verification
 1. Open the following url in your browser: `http://localhost:8081/verify`

-At that point you can test a channel.
-To test another, simply logout after your success and login again.
+At that point you can test SMS/Phone Calls.
+To test another, simply logout after your success.
+You'll be brought back to the index page to try again with the other.

 ### Test